starikovm/phpunit-documentation-new/src/source/writing-tests-for-phpunit.rst

     FAILURES!
     Tests: 4, Assertions: 4, Failures: 1.

-.. note:: Annotation
-   @dataProvider
-   @depends
-   When a test depends on a test that uses data providers, the depending test will be executed when the test it depends upon is successful for at least one data set.
+.. note:: When a test depends on a test that uses data providers, the depending test will be executed when the test it depends upon is successful for at least one data set.
 The result of a test that uses data providers cannot be injected into a depending test.

-.. note:: Annotation
-   @dataProvider
-   @depends
-   All data providers are executed before both the call to the ``setUpBeforeClass`` static method and the first call to the ``setUp`` method.
+.. note:: All data providers are executed before both the call to the ``setUpBeforeClass`` static method and the first call to the ``setUp`` method.
    Because of that you can't access any variables you create there from within a data provider.
 This is required in order for PHPUnit to be able